BidnessForB/postman-sdk/src/__tests__/TRANSFORMATIONS-TEST-README.md

 - Transformations source collection must exist
 - At least one spec should have been generated (test 3)

-#### syncCollectionWithSpec
+#### syncSpecWithCollection

-Tests the synchronization of a collection with its generated spec.
+Tests the synchronization of a spec with a collection (updating the spec based on collection changes).

 **Test Cases:**
-- `5. should sync collection with generated spec` - Tests syncing a collection with a spec generated from it
+- `5. should sync generated spec with source collection` - Tests syncing a spec with a collection
-- `6. should handle error for non-existent collection` - Validates error handling for invalid collection IDs
-- `7. should handle error for non-existent spec` - Validates error handling for invalid spec IDs
+- `6. should handle error for non-existent spec` - Validates error handling for invalid spec IDs

 **Prerequisites:**
 - Collection must exist (created in collections functional tests)
-- Spec must have been generated from that collection (test 11b in collections tests)
+- Spec must exist
 - User ID must be available

+**Note:** This endpoint only works with specs that were originally generated from the collection.

 ## Running the Tests